Α-Tocopheryl acetate: Chemistry

 At room temperature, α-tocopheryl acetate is a fat-soluble liquid.
 It has 3 chiral centers and thus 8 stereoisomers.
 It is made by esterifying α-tocopherol with acetic acid.
 2R,4R,8R-isomer, also known as RRR-α-tocopheryl acetate, is the most common isomer used for various purposes.
 This is because α-tocopherol occurs in nature primarily as RRR-α-tocopherol.

-α-Tocopherol acetate does not boil at atmospheric pressure and begins to degrade at 240 °C. It can be vacuum distilled: it boils at 184 °C at 0.01 mmHg, at 194 °C (0.025 mmHg) and at 224 °C (0.3 mmHg).
+α-Tocopheryl acetate does not boil at atmospheric pressure and begins to degrade at 240 °C. It can be vacuum distilled: it boils at 184 °C at 0.01 mmHg, at 194 °C (0.025 mmHg) and at 224 °C (0.3 mmHg).
 In practice, it is not degraded notably by air, visible light or UV-radiation.
 It has a refractive index of 1.4950–1.4972 at 20 °C.

-α-Tocopherol acetate is hydrolyzed to α-tocopherol and acetic acid under suitable conditions or when ingested by people.
+α-Tocopheryl acetate is hydrolyzed to α-tocopherol and acetic acid under suitable conditions or when ingested by people.